Javadyakuza/TIP3-Docs/Deployments/External/burn.md

 ![](</burnTip3.png>)

-Congratulations, you have successfully burned TIP-3 tokens from a token wallet.
+Congratulations, you have successfully burned TIP-3 tokens from a token wallet 🎉

 </div>